kylerove/pediatricurologybook/_chapters/08-44_testicular_and_paratesticular_tumours_in_children.md

   -
     title: Book
     permalink: /book/
-toc: false
+toc: true
 review-formatting-complete: KR-2022-08-06
 ---

-Naeem Samnakay
+Naeem Samnakay{: #author-name}

-Clinical Associate Professor, Division of Surgery, Medical School, The University of Western Australia
+Clinical Associate Professor, Division of Surgery, Medical School, The University of Western Australia{: #author-title}

-Paediatric Surgeon and Urologist, Perth Children's Hospital, Perth, Western Australia
+Paediatric Surgeon and Urologist, Perth Children's Hospital, Perth, Western Australia{: #author-title}

-# Introduction
+## Introduction

 Testicular and paratesticular tumours are uncommon in children.
 They can be primary or secondary, benign or malignant.
 This chapter gives an overview of the range of lesions clinically encountered in children.
 Intratesticular lesions are considered, for clinical relevance, in two pediatric age groupings:

 -   The prepubertal child
 -   The adolescent and young adult (AYA)

 In either of these age groups, testicular tumors have characteristic features to consider, impacting on management and outcome.
 Testicular sparing surgery (TSS) can be planned for most of the benign prepubertal testicular lesions; whereas most AYA tumors are suspected to be malignant from the outset, and radical orchidectomy is standard surgical care for primary intratesticular testicular or paratesticular malignancy.

-# Embryology
+## Embryology

 The fetal testis develops from the undifferentiated mesodermal gonad after 6 weeks.
 In a male fetus, the Mullerian duct regresses in response to AMH secreted by the developing testis.
 The Wolffian system develops in response to testosterone secreted by the developing testis.
 Leydig cells producing testosterone arise from the gonadal mesoderm and are found in the interstitium of the mature testis.
 The mesodermal stromal sex cords develop into seminiferous tubules and supporting epithelial cells give rise to Sertoli cells.
-The somatic cells of the testis are derived from the mesoderm of the gonadal ridge, but the primordial germ cells originate from the epiblast/yolk sac after around 8 days of embryonal development, and migrate to the gonadal ridge, settling in close proximity to the gonadal mesoderm (1).[^1]
+The somatic cells of the testis are derived from the mesoderm of the gonadal ridge, but the primordial germ cells originate from the epiblast/yolk sac after around 8 days of embryonal development, and migrate to the gonadal ridge, settling in close proximity to the gonadal mesoderm.{{ cite 1. --file 08-44 }}

 This derivation of cells from different embryological origins within the developing testis underlies the myriad of possible tumors, with differing behaviours, that may present in the pediatric testis.

-# Epidemiology
+## Epidemiology

 Testicular tumors in children account for 1-2% of all solid pediatric tumors (2).
 The incidence is estimated at 0.5-2 per 100,000 children (3).
 In the pediatric age group, there is a peak incidence in adolescence, with a smaller peak under 3 years of age (4).